appsody/website/content/docs/using-appsody/cli-commands.md

       --pull-url string          Remote repository to pull image from.
       --push                     Push the container image to the image repository.
       --push-url string          The remote registry to push the image to.
 This will also trigger a push if the --push flag is not specified.
-      --stack-registry string    Specify the URL of the registry that hosts your stack images.
-[WARNING] Your current settings are incorrect - change your project config or use this flag to override the image registry. (default "docker.io")
-  -t, --tag string               Container image name and optionally, a tag in the 'name:tag' format.
+      --stack-registry string    Specify the URL of the registry that hosts your stack images. (default "docker.io") -t, --tag string               Container image name and optionally, a tag in the 'name:tag' format.
 ```